 - $50-200/month for advanced plans with ecommerce or light analytics

 Total cost over two years for a basic business plan: roughly $1,200-4,800.
-Low cash commitment, high time investment if you are extending it beyond its intended use.
+Low cash commitment, potentially high time investment if you are extending it beyond its intended use.

 Development Teams